olivierdagenais/olivierdagenais.github.io/swe-book.md

 > (...)
 Bazel does not automatically download transitive dependencies. (...)
 Bazel's alternative is to require a global file that lists every single one of the repository's external dependencies and an explicit version used for that dependency throughout the repository.

+###### Caching build results using external dependencies

+> Some organizations might also choose to make some of their own code available as artifacts, allowing other pieces of code to depend on them as third-party rather than internal dependencies.
+This can theoretically speed up builds if artifacts are slow to build but quick to download.

+> A better way to solve the problem of artifacts taking a long time to build is to use a build system that supports remote caching, as described earlier.

+###### Security and reliability of external dependencies

+> Depending on artifacts from third-party sources is inherently risky. (availability and security)

+One mitigation is to mirror artifacts and "blocking your build system from accessing third-party artifact repositories (...)"

+> Another alternative that completely sidesteps the issue is to *vendor* your project's dependencies. (...)
+This effectively means that all of the project's external dependencies are converted to internal dependencies.
+Google uses this approach internally (...)

+### Conclusion

+> (...) one of the more surprising lessons that Google has learned is that *limiting engineers' power and flexibility can improve their productivity*. (...)
+Googlers love that this system mostly works on its own and lets them focus on the interesting parts of writing their applications instead of grappling with build logic.

+> This reframing of the build as centering around artifacts instead of tasks is what allows our builds to scale to an organization the size of Google.

+### TL;DRs

+> - A fully featured build system is necessary to keep developers productive as an organization scales.
+> - Power and flexibility come at a cost.
+Restricting the build system appropriately makes it easier on developers.
+> - Build systems organized around artifacts tend to scale better and be more reliable than build systems organized around tasks.
+> - When defining artifacts and dependencies, it's better to aim for fine-grained modules.
+Fine-grained modules are better able to take advantage of parallelism and incremental builds.
+> - External dependencies should be versioned explicitly under source control.
+Relying on "latest" versions is a recipe for disaster and unreproducible builds.

 ## [Chapter 20: Static Analysis](https://abseil.io/resources/swe-book/html/ch20.html)